MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/add-signin-code/getting-xsapi-to-sign-in.md

 Adding basic sign-in code to your game enables the user to do basic sign-in to Xbox Live on the user's device.

-This article is for ID@Xbox Partners and other Managed Partners.
+This article is for Managed Partners, rather than the Creators Program.

 ## Prerequisites